sumendar/sumendar.github.io/content/home/about.md

 I am currently pursuing PG program in Data Science and i had bachelor’s and master’s degrees with STEM related discipline associated with Mathematics, Statistics, Computer science and computer application based curriculum

-My specialties include but are not limited to: data cleansing, data manipulation, data analysis, data visualisations and machine learning.
+My specialties include but are not limited to: data cleansing, data analysis, data manipulations, data visualisations and machine learning.

 Please connect with me any of your data science and analytic needs so we can discuss how i can help you and your team.